telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/skip-non-editable-cells-when-tabbing.md

 # Skip Non-editable Cells When Tabbing

-Normally, tabbing in an editable Grid will step on each cell, no matter if it is editable or not.
+Normally, tabbing in an editable Grid steps on each cell, no matter if it is editable or not.

 The example below demonstrates how to skip non-editable cells during tabbing the Kendo UI Grid.

 ###### Example